 There are major opportunities for councils to improve the energy efficiency of local housing stock through retrofitting homes, as well as setting high energy efficiency standards, for example they could mandate that all new houses must be Passivhaus/zero carbon.
 For example, in Kirklees, the council has insulated more than 50,000 homes to make them more energy efficient.

 Councils have extensive capacity to promote sustainable transport.
 For example greater Manchester has invested in a 10 year plan to build separate cycle lanes on all main roads.
-They also often subsidise public transport, and can work with bus and tram companies to improve the quality of public transport and electrify buses and trams.
+Councils generally subsidise public transport, and so could work with bus and tram companies to improve the quality of public transport and to electrify buses and trams.
 Nottingham city council has invested in one of UK’s largest electric and biogas bus fleets and expanded the tram network, which is powered by the council’s not-for-profit renewable energy company.
-They have decide against road expansions, and can introduce congestion charges and Clean Air Zones around the city centre, as has been done in London.
+Nottingham funded this through introducing a workplace parking levy, which requires employers to pay if their employees park their cars in a workplace car-park, which raised £25 million in first 3 years of operation.
+Councils can decide against road expansions, and can introduce congestion charges and Clean Air Zones around city centres to reduce highly polluting car use, as has been done in London.